flaneurette/Emergency-USB-Kit/README.md

 │   ├── keepassxc.AppImage
 │   └── etcher.AppImage
 │
-├── WindowsPortable/                (~2 GB) - it is better to make a big ZIP file of it,
-                                              as it contains thousands of small files!
+├── WindowsPortable/                (~2-14 GB) - it is better to make a big ZIP file of it, │   |                                         as it contains tens of thousands of small files!
 │   ├── PortableApps/
 │   ├── EmergencyKit/              (Emsisoft)
 │   ├── PuTTYPortable/